AnneLeach/CPU_SchedulerSimulator/README.md

 ## CPU Scheduler Simulator
 This program simulates a CPU scheduler which runs processes based on a number of input metrics.
 - Average arrival rate, lambda, in processes/second.
-Follow Poisson Distribution.
+Follows Poisson Distribution.
 - Average service rate, Ts, determined by exponential distribution.
 - If applicable, quantum size for Round Robin.
 - Scheduling Algorithm.